What is a Pantograph, and How Does It Power Train?

 With a rising demand for maintenance and regular downtime, railway corporations began embracing the pantograph’s ingenuity and offered the third rail system.

-Subsequently, we will learn everything about how the pantograph works on a train.
+Subsequently, we will learn about how the pantograph works on a train.

 How the Pantograph Became a Modern Rail System Technology